WDI-SEA/interview-questions/readme.md

   Attribute values must be quoted
   Attribute minimization is forbidden

+  It's an HTML element attribute that doesn't display visually and allows data to be stored in the DOM on elements.
+Bootstrap uses it.

 * What are `data-` attributes good for?

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.

   LocalStorage and sessionStorage are relatively new APIs (meaning not all legacy browsers will support them) and are near identical (both in APIs and capabilities) with the sole exception of persistence. sessionStorage (as the name persists) is only available for the duration of the browser session (and is deleted when the window is closed) - it does however survive page reloads.

   Cookies, these can be trivially tampered with by the user, and data can also be read from them in plain text - so if you are wanting to store sensitive data then session is really your only option.
 If you are not using SSL, cookie information can also be intercepted in transit, especially on an open wifi.

+  LocalStorage persists when the browser is closed.
+Session Storage is reset when the browser is closed.
+Cookies are old, they can't store as much information and they can only store strings.

+  Unlike local storage and session sotrage cookies are actuaklly sent to the server.

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?

+  This has to do with the order things load in.
+Css styles are loaded before elements appear and are displayed on the page.
+We put javascript files at the end of the page so everything on the page is loaded before thigs like click handlers are set up.
+We can also use document.onload to detect when the page loads and execute our javascript once everything is on the page.

   Generally speaking, it is a good idea to have the CSS link / stylesheet to be in the head of the HTML document before the body tag so that the page styling first and before any of the other content on the page.

   The only exception to the rule of thumb that CSS stylesheets are placed in the head of the page is:

   Besides the validation point, one caveat that might interest you when using style on the body is the flash of unstyled content.
 The browser would get elements that would be styled after they are displayed, making them shift on size/shape/font and/or flicker.
 It is generally a sign of bad craftsmanship.
 Generally you can get away with putting style anywhere you want, but try to avoid it whenever it is possible.

   HTML5 however introduces a scoped attribute, which allows style tags to be included everywhere in the body.
 The impact of those styles is restricted to the style's parent-element and all it's child-elements.

 ## CSS Questions

 * What is the difference between classes and IDs in CSS?

   Unlike the id selector defined by # in the CSS, the class selector is most often used on several elements.
 This allows you to set a particular style for many HTML elements with the same class.
 The class selector uses the HTML class attribute, and is defined with a "."
 A simple way to look at it is that an id is unique to only one element.

+  Classes re for multiple elements.
+IDs are for single elements.
+IDs must be unique.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?